Above and Beyond

 A collaboration with Koenigsegg

 Passion, attention to detail and a strong drive to push boundaries are all characteristics that Hasselblad and Koenigsegg have in common.
-We visited Koenigsegg factory in Southern Sweden to explore that synergy and collaborated with their team to create a visual representation of the journey and hard work that goes into producing a finished car from concept, design and development to production.
+We visited Koenigsegg factory in Southern Sweden to explore that synergy and collaborated with their team to create a visual representation of the journey and hard work that goes into producing a finished car from concept and design all the way to development to production.

 Location: Ängelholm, Sweden, Camera:Hasselblad H6D-100c, Shutter Speed:1/8 sec, Aperture:f/11 , Focal Length:150mm mm (HC 3,2/150), ISO:64 | © Ming Thein